lsaville/es-extension/README.md

 #### Todo
 - [ ] Have a list of currently active highlights/digs and be able to clear each separately
 - [ ] Make the page navigation less terrible?
+- [ ] Take some nice screenshots for this README
 - [ ] Data digging -> If digging again data bits are additive, fix this
 - [ ] Data digging -> test dig in order to be able to refactor
 - [ ] Data digging -> handle key list failures